New inclusions in the Finance Bill 2021-22

 New Making Tax Digital publication

-Finally, the government has announced the publication of a new report, entitled ‘Impact of Making Tax Digital for VAT’.
+Finally, the government announced the publication of a new report, entitled ‘Impact of Making Tax Digital for VAT’.
 This looks at the extent to which MTD for VAT is achieving its objectives.
-We will take a closer look at Making Tax Digital in a future post, particularly in light of upcoming changes such as the introduction of MTD for buy-to-let landlords.
+To find out more about Making Tax Digital visit this page where you can read and download our MTD guide.

 About Jon Pryse-Jones